putridar/restaurant-review-nlp/README.md

 Navigate to http://localhost:8080/ to see the result

 Note: Use Python 3.7.x to run, and it might take a while to run (2-3 minutes).
-If the result does not appear after more than 5 minutes, click the refresh button
+If the result does not appear after more than 5 minutes, click the refresh button and wait for 3 minutes